zeruhur/loner/AP04_crime.md

 ## Special Rules:

 ### Heat
-- The player must manage the heat they generate from their criminal activities, which can attract the attention of law enforcement and rival criminal organizations.
+- The protagonist must manage the heat they generate from their criminal activities, which can attract the attention of law enforcement and rival criminal organizations.
 - Ask a closed question based on the roll result to determine the outcome of the interaction:
 1. "No and": You fail to avoid the attention of law enforcement and your criminal activities become known to a rival organization.
 2. "No": You fail to keep your criminal activities a secret, attracting the attention of law enforcement.